 After Effects is an extremely powerful package, but is fundamentally built for video, motion graphics & compositing work.
 This creates The Photoshop Kitchen Sink Effect™ where the new user is punched in the eyeballs with an interface full of mostly irrelevant horseshit, that is not useful for anything.
-Once the user learns they only need 20% of the tools, they stop crying themselves to sleep at night like a little bitch.
+Once the user learns they only need 20% of the tools, they stop crying themselves to sleep at night.
 (That was how I learned After Effects)

 Once you get over the overwhelming interface, making a composition is lightning fast, because you are immediately designing animation, with little, to no rigging.
 It doesn’t have to function.
 It doesn’t have to have logic driving it.
 It’s just the essence.
 Handing off a video render to an engineer who has basic animation understanding can get you pretty far for many common animation/interaction patterns, but not so much for ideas needing tactile interface feedback.

 Some timeline tools do some basic triggering of timeline chunks based on conditional triggers, but the animation timing tools are weak and they spit out horrifying spaghetti code.